- Pedestrians or cyclists who do not use waste receptacles.

 What Can YOU Do?

 Join your local litter prevention group.
-Participate in one or more of the local and regional clean-up events held each year and learn more about the litter prevention by visiting the Keep Virginia Beautiful (KVB) website.
+Adopt a Highway or participate in one or more of the local and regional clean-up events held each year and learn more about the litter prevention by visiting the Keep Virginia Beautiful (KVB) website or VDOT’s Adopt a Highway website

 Community Contacts and Local Cleanup Programs